zhangxijing97/INFO7375_NeuralNetworks_AI/Assignments/HomeWork-Chapters10/README.md

 ## 2. What are vanishing and exploding gradients?

+### Vanishing Gradients

+Vanishing gradients occur when the gradients (partial derivatives of the loss function with respect to the weights) become very small during backpropagation.
+This can cause the following issues:<br>

+- **Slow Learning**: The weights update very slowly because the gradient is too small.<br>
+- **Poor Performance**: The network might not learn properly.<br>

+**Why Does It Happen?**<br>
+This problem is common in deep networks with activation functions like the sigmoid or tanh, which squash their input into a small output range (0 to 1 for sigmoid and -1 to 1 for tanh).<br>

+When gradients are backpropagated through many layers, they can be repeatedly multiplied by small numbers, causing them to shrink exponentially.<br>

+**Solutions**<br>

+**Activation Functions**: Using activation functions that do not squash the gradient as much, such as ReLU.<br>

+**Weight Initialization**: Using better weight initialization methods like He initialization or Xavier initialization to maintain the scale of gradients.<br>

+**Batch Normalization**: Normalizing the inputs of each layer to maintain a stable gradient flow.<br>

+### Exploding Gradients

+Exploding gradients occur when the gradients grow exponentially during backpropagation.
+This can cause the following issues:<br>

+- **Unstable Training**: The weights can change dramatically, causing the training process to become unstable.<br>
+- **Overflow**: The weights can become so large that they result in numerical overflow, causing the model to fail.<br>

+**Why Does It Happen?**
+Exploding gradients can occur in deep networks when the gradients are repeatedly multiplied by large numbers during backpropagation, leading to an exponential increase.<br>

+This is often seen with certain weight initialization methods or when using activation functions that don't constrain their output.<br>

+**Solutions**<br>

+**Gradient Clipping**: Clipping the gradients during backpropagation to a maximum value to prevent them from growing too large.<br>

+**Weight Regularization**: Adding regularization terms to the loss function to penalize large weights.<br>

 ## 3. What Adam algorithm and why is it needed?

 ## 4. How to choose hyperparameters?